Crime Prevention & Security Services

 Lost and Found

 The College Mail room is recognized as the lost and found headquarters on campus.
-However, Public Safety will temporarily hold lost items, as will the circulation desk in McCabe Library, the Food Service Director's Office in Sharples Dining Hall, the English Literature Department in Lang Performing Arts Center, and the Office of the Chair of Physical Education and Athletics.
+However, Public Safety will temporarily hold lost items, as will the circulation desk in McCabe Library, the Food Service Director's Office in the Dining Center, the English Literature Department in Lang Performing Arts Center, and the Office of the Chair of Physical Education and Athletics.
 Valuable items can also be held in the Business Office.

 Permits for Bonfires